-Children with special educational needs and disabilities are disproportionately likely to be excluded from school; they account for almost two-thirds of all exclusions.
-Solicitor Douglas Silas and SEN specialist Joshua Garrod explain your rights should this happen to your child.
+Children with special educational needs and disabilities (SEND) are disproportionately likely to be excluded from school; they account for almost two-thirds of all exclusions.
+What are your rights?

-The law on exclusions can be confusing, especially if the child or young person has special educational needs or disability (SEND).
-We summarise here relevant law and guidance applicable to maintained schools - independent schools are not bound in the same way (although they still are liable for any discrimination).
+The law on exclusions can be confusing, especially if the child or young person has SEND.
+We summarise here relevant law and guidance applicable to maintained schools, although be warned that independent schools are not bound in the same way (although they still are liable for any discrimination).

 Who can exclude a child?